Why naturally leavened?

 Grains are inherently difficult to digest.
 Throughout history, cultures all over the world have relied on grains as a dietary staple and they all developed ways of unlocking the nutrients in these compact little grass seeds.
 In doing so, a whole world of flavours is unleashed as well.

 One of the most common methods of increasing nutrient availability in grains is fermentation.
 The aim of proper fermentation is to employ the enzymes of both the grain itself, and multitudes of tiny microbes, in order to untie the tightly woven structures of the grain.
-In the word of Dave Miller we are "borrowing all of the enzymatic processes originally designed to facilitate the germination of the wheat seed into a living plant and, instead, using them to give life to a bread dough."
+In the words of Dave Miller we are "borrowing all of the enzymatic processes originally designed to facilitate the germination of the wheat seed into a living plant and, instead, using them to give life to a bread dough."
 A wild sourdough culture "leavens, conditions, flavours, and partially breaks down complex substances in the dough so that our bodies can metabolize the wheat more readily."